-If you want the whole thread, there’s a link in the bottom of the article.
-But if you don’t have the time to go through 400 comments, or are inexperienced with the posting format of Reddit, please feel free to read on.
-As the list of questions tackled is quite long, here are a few ones that I enjoyed reading.
+If you want the whole thread, there’s a link at the bottom of the article.
+But if you don’t have the time to go through 400 comments or are inexperienced with the posting format of Reddit, please feel free to read on.
+As the list of questions tackled is quite long, here are a few that I enjoyed reading.

 My best days:

 As for the S/O… My fiancé and partner of six years left me because she thought I was a dreamer.
 She also said I was doing it for me and didn’t care about her.
-Most people can’t fathom writing $100k checks and the idea of someone doing it isn’t real to them.
-It’s a tough road we must walk; if you succeed you don’t know why they are really there.
-If you’re together and it collapses you don’t know if they will stay.
+Most people can’t fathom writing $100k checks, and the idea of someone doing it isn’t real.
+It’s a tough road; if you succeed, you don’t know why they are there.
+If you’re together and it collapses, you don’t know if they will stay.

 Find someone who knows the market landscape.
 You must have mentors.

-I don’t know anything about many of the industries I’ve been in.
-I do however know how to put together a team, measure results, and manage money.
+I don’t know anything about many industries I’ve been in.
+However, I know how to assemble a team, measure results, and manage money.

 You have to present yourself like you’re the real deal.
-You must make them want to be a part of what you are doing.
-Don’t go looking for help; go looking for people who want to be a part of your adventure.
+You must make them want to be a part of your actions.
+Don’t seek help; look for people who want to join your adventure.
 Does that make sense?

-What will help is if you define the type of person you are looking for.
+What will help is if you define the type of person you seek.
 Then you figure out where they go and go there and network.
-Its ok to be awkward, I was so awkward at first, just say you are new and what you are looking for to as many people as you can.
+It’s ok to be awkward.
+I was so awkward at first.
+Just say you are new and what you want to as many people as possible.
 You are bound to find someone.

 Also, if your idea is rejected, who cares?
-I’ve had so many ideas rejected its not even funny.
+I’ve had so many ideas rejected that it’s not even funny.
 It’s not personal.

 I have custom inventory control software.

-You stop letting it go to your head by really looking not at yourself but who you have in your life.
-If your squad is all on your level then rock on!
-But if you have clingons you will realize you are buying friends.
+Stop letting it go to your head by looking not at yourself but who you have in your life.
+If your squad is all on your level, then rock on!
+But if you have cling-on, you will realize you are buying friends.